Team Services | TFS 2017 | TFS 2015 | Previous versions

 Task board versus query list items

 You may notice and wonder why the contents of the task board differ from those listed with its created query?
+To learn more, see Backlogs, boards, and plans - Task board items versus query list items.

 It's possible to assign tasks to an iteration but not have them linked to a parent backlog item.
 These items will show up in the created query, but might not show up on the task board itself.
 TFS runs the query and then applies a few background processes before displaying the task board items.